JamesTsay-12/blog-site/_posts/2025-07-30-Investing-is-Gambling-but-so-is-Life.md

 Meanwhile, brain imaging studies reveal that speculation activates the **dopaminergic reward pathways** similarly to addictive behaviors.
 As Annie Duke notes in *Thinking in Bets*, our brains crave certainty and reward, often at the expense of rational analysis.

+My guess is that some people observe these problematic behaviors in investing, and as a result label investing as gambling.

 ## Gambling as a Metaphor for Life